South Africa Flag 21 Analytics

 • The appropriate follow-up action the intermediary crypto asset service provider will take in each instance where it executes, rejects, or suspends a cross-border crypto asset transfer as described above.

-The recipient CASP must adhere to the requirements for verifying the beneficiary's identity as stipulated by the FIC Act.
+The beneficiary CASP must adhere to the requirements for verifying the beneficiary's identity as stipulated by the FIC Act.
 Additionally, they must develop, document, maintain, and implement a RMCP.

 For an inward cross-border transfer valued at less than R5 000 from an originator in a high-risk or monitored jurisdiction listed by the FATF, the beneficiary CASP must verify the accuracy of the beneficiary information.

-The recipient CASP must take reasonable measures, such as post-event or real-time monitoring when feasible, to identify cross-border crypto asset transfers that lack the required information as specified above.
+The beneficiary CASP must take reasonable measures, such as post-event or real-time monitoring when feasible, to identify cross-border crypto asset transfers that lack the required information as specified above.

-Like intermediary CASPs, recipient CASPs must develop a risk-based policy and procedures.
+Like intermediary CASPs, beneficiary CASPs must develop a risk-based policy and procedures.
 These measures must be included in its RMCP.

 These procedures must determine: